 How to Fight Hit and Run Accusations in California

-If you’re facing hit and run charges, the hit and run attorneys at MacGregor and Collins can help.
+If you’re facing 20002 cvc charges, the hit and run attorneys at MacGregor and Collins can help.
 We’ll bring the best defense through 30 years of legal experience.
 Call us today at 888-250-2865 for a free 20002(a) vc case evaluation.